CprimeLearningLabs/terraform-azure-intro/labs/lab-4.3-Outputs/lab4.3-outputs.md

 :question: What attributes have you needed to find so you can use them in running commands.

-For this lab, we will out two values:
+For this lab, we will output two values:
 - Public IP of virtual machine (to include in SSH command)
 - Database endpoint (to include in a psql command to connect to the database)